WeruHarrison/portfolio/README.md

-# portfolio
+# Weru Harrison Portfolio Website

 A portfolio of my data analytics projects.

+In this portfolio, I will showcase all the project I have done.

+I will also include the data and raw code (if used).

-Contact me through email: weruharim@gmail.com
+For further information contact me through email: weruharim@gmail.com.

+Thank you.